AlexStormwood/camo-multi/README.md

 I would appreciate the changes in this fork being pulled into a more-maintained repo - I really have no intention of doing anything more to this once the "multi connection" stuff that I need is implemented.

+## So, what does "multi" mean here?

+Basically, you are not locked into the first database that you connect to when using your app, in this version of Camo.

+You can call a `.close()` function on a client, disconnecting your current client.

+Then, you can connect to another database.

+Multi!

+I'm using this in my work to have one NeDB database per game save.

+Players can play in World A, World A has a database for its persisted data.

+Player can end their session in World A, and start up a new session in World B. World B has its own database, no data shared between World A and World B.

+This does mean that:

+- you must be aware of which database is active/connected
+- you must manually close your database and connect your database before doing database operations
+- you _should_ check for the current connected client instance to aid with the above
+- you _should_ have some seed data process if you do need to share any data between databases

 # A completely reworked fork of scottwrobinson's [camo](https://github.com/scottwrobinson/camo)